 More about Story Massage

-Ten simple massage strokes form the basis of Story Massage.
-These strokes have a child friendly name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
+Ten massage strokes form the basis of Story Massage.
+These strokes have a descriptive name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
 Our Story Massage book, which contains instructions with illustrations for the strokes and over 25 massage stories, is available from the resources page of our website.
 Story Massage Book

 If you would like to introduce Story Massage in your home or work, then we hold training days around the country for individuals and groups.
 On these days we teach these Story Massage strokes and then work with you to adapt familiar stories and even create some massage stories of your own.
 This will help build your confidence with using story massage in the way that most suits you – at work or at home.
 During the training there will be plenty of opportunity to ask questions and share ideas with others.
 Story Massage Training.